AQuadic/chat.space_nextjs/.github/instructions/memory.instruction.md

 ## Coding Patterns

 2025-08-10: Enhancement: WhatsappHeader hero image now anchored at the bottom of its section for all screen sizes.
 Used flex and objectPosition for reliable alignment.
 No errors found after implementation.
 Solution validated visually and with error checks.

+2025-08-10: Feature implementation started: Chatipidia section to be animated on scroll using Framer Motion (whileInView, fade/slide effect, staggered for sections).
+Search input to be made functional, filtering accordion items by search term.
+Will follow best practices for scroll animation and search UX.
+Will validate animation and search logic, update memory after completion.
 2025-08-10: Feature implementation complete: Festivals section refactored for maintainable structure and animated using Framer Motion only.
 Festival names moved to array, mapped for rendering.
 Framer Motion's whileInView used for scroll-based animation of each festival item, with staggered delay.
 No errors found after implementation.
 Best practice: use motion.div with whileInView for scroll animation, avoid hooks inside map, and keep 'use client' directive for Next.js client components.
 2025-08-10: Feature implementation complete: WhatsappHeader.tsx updated for mobile responsiveness and improved appearance.
 Used flex-col-reverse for stacking, responsive Tailwind classes for spacing, font sizes, and image handling.
 Images now use object-contain and fill for better scaling.
 All changes validated with no errors found.
 Ready for final review.